cyberboysumanjay/jekyll-theme-massively-src/_posts/2017-12-14-Life-at-Kota.md

 I concentrated on my studies at Kota after this incident which took first 3 weeks.
 I met few amazing friends, Gaurav Jaiswal is one of them and I’m still thankful to get IITians like him in my friend list.
 We had a great time there at Kota.
 Faculties at Kota have an unmatched style of teaching.
 Every Faculty is just awesome in their fields.
 I consider myself very lucky to get a chance to study at Kota and I believe that even if a student isn’t preparing for JEE he/she should study at Kota once.

-I don’t know where my anger towards Kota changed into love and today I wish I could relive my Kota life with my friends again.
+I don’t know when my anger towards Kota changed into love and today I wish I could relive my Kota life with my friends again.

 In the last month I managed to get a Nokia 1600 and used to talk with her, keeping in mind that I don’t waste any single minute of my studies.
 Coaching was around 10 minutes walking distance from my flat.
 So I used to walk and that 10 minutes of the morning used to power me for the whole day!
 She always requested me to choose a college in the same city where she was going.
 I promised her that I won’t disappoint her and our sacrifice won’t go in vain.